 The last decade of brain imaging has brought immense insight into our understanding of the human brain.
 However, these findings suffer from small and unrepresentative samples.
 In addition, environmental and genetic factors that may explain individual differences are ignored which in turn undermines brain related findings.
 These limitations are being addressed in large-scale epidemiological studies, such as the UK Biobank or the ABCD study, by collecting data on thousands (instead of tens) of subjects.
 While the main advantage of these data sources lies in their larger sample sizes, they are also beneficial due to their inclusion of multiple high-dimensional imaging modalities as well as recording numerous environmental factors, neurocognitive scores, and other clinical data.
-The existing methods for brain mapping, specifically lesions, are either simplistic, ignoring complex spatial dependency of intrinsically high-dimensional lesion data, or are not scalable to large-scale studies that can handle the size and complexity of such data.
+The existing methods for brain mapping, specifically lesions, are either simplistic, ignoring complex spatial dependency, or are not scalable to large-scale studies.

-In order to address the limitations of previous methods, we propose a multivariate Bayesian model for lesion mapping in large-scale epidemiological studies that is (1) capable of handling numerous non-imaging covariates using variable selection and shrinkage priors, (2) takes into account the spatial dependency through a parameter that controls the level of sparsity rather than regression coefficients, and (3) relies on an approximate posterior sampling method based on Bayesian bootstrap techniques rather than MCMC, for parameter estimation and inference.
+In order to address the limitations of previous methods, we propose a multivariate Bayesian model for lesion mapping in large-scale epidemiological studies that (1) uses variable selection and shrinkage priors, (2) takes into account the spatial dependency through a parameter that controls the level of sparsity rather than directly smoothing regression coefficients, and (3) relies on an approximate posterior sampling method based on Bayesian bootstrap techniques rather than MCMC, for parameter estimation and inference.
 Hence, this allows us to fit the model to thousands of subjects and appropriately account for the spatial dependency in lesion mapping studies containing over 50,000 voxel locations.
-We also want to acknowledge that other model choices in the literature may better capture the association between lesions and covariates; however, we favor a model that enables us to scale parameter estimation and inference to large-scale epidemiological studies, see Section 13 of the supplementary material for a detailed literature review.
+We also want to acknowledge that other model choices in the literature may better capture the association between lesions and covariates \citep{li2021, zeng2022, whiteman2022}; however, we favor a model that enables us to scale parameter estimation and inference to large-scale epidemiological studies, see Section 13 of the supplementary material for a detailed literature review.